 If you’ve ever had a sleep evaluation call with me, you’ll know that one thing I frequently ask is whether or not your partner is as impacted by sleep deprivation as you are.
 Most of the time I’m met with a laugh and a, “Nope, he sleeps right through it.”

 With permission, I’m going to share a story from a former Oh Baby Sleep Grad.
 When I initially spoke with this family on the phone, we chatted about how their 8-month old needed to be rocked for almost an hour to fall asleep at bedtime, woke 3-4 times during the night (and struggled to go back down), and took micro-short naps.
-Mom was excited when I shared with her that I could help bring peace and predictability into the bedtime routine and teach her little guy to sleep through the night.
+Mom was excited when I shared with her that I could help get her child sleeping all night long and taking predictable daytime naps.
 Dad, however, was skeptical that their situation warranted outside help, and they ultimately decided to keep trying to fix things on their own.
 About 6 weeks later, I received an email from this family.
 Mom shared that she had left for a long weekend to celebrate her sister’s upcoming wedding, and within 10 hours of leaving, Dad had texted her saying that the minute she got back, she needed to “email the sleep lady.”

 So whether you’re getting heated with extended family members or the battle is raging inside your own home, remember that well-rested babies lead to well-rested parents and that as your child’s parent, it is up to you to make the best decisions for them.
 And remember, whenever you need someone in your corner, I’m your girl!